 The Research, Evaluation, and Development Group, commonly referred to as the RED Group, focuses on education, knowledge, and information to improve system operations.
 The RED Group manages its operations in concert with the agency's executive administration.

-The RED Group’s projects during Fiscal Year 2005 were both diverse and challenging, as reflected through three key functions:
+The RED Group's projects during Fiscal Year 2006 were both diverse and challenging, as reflected through the RED Group's three key functions:

-- Oversaw the completion of 10 external research projects.
+- Oversaw the completion of 30 research projects from external researchers.

 - Fifteen approved projects are in various active phases.